 Psalm 86:15 But You, O Lord, are a God full of compassion, and gracious, longsuffering and abundant in mercy and truth.

-The Hebrew words rendered "longsuffering" in Psalm 86:15 mean that there was, and would be, delay in His anger.
-That His anger was not easily or quickly agitated and he did not act from passion or sudden resentment.
+The Hebrew words rendered "longsuffering" here means that there was, and would be, delay in His anger.
+That His anger was not easily or quickly agitated and He did not act from passion or sudden resentment.
 He endured the conduct of sinners for a long period of time without rising up to punish them.
 He was not quick to take vengeance, but bore with them patiently.
 Longsuffering is associated with God's mercy and abundant kindness by the Levites in Nehemiah 9:17.

 Nehemiah 9:16-17 "But they and our fathers acted proudly, hardened their necks, and did not heed Your commandments.
 They refused to obey, and they were not mindful of Your wonders that You did among them.
 But they hardened their necks, and in their rebellion they appointed a leader to return to their bondage.
 But You are God, ready to pardon, gracious and merciful, slow to anger, abundant in kindness, and did not forsake them.